ionos-cloud/cluster-api-provider-ionoscloud/README.md

 The IONOS Cloud provider is able to install and manage the [versions of Kubernetes supported by the Cluster API (CAPI) project](https://cluster-api.sigs.k8s.io/reference/versions.html#supported-kubernetes-versions).

-#### Managed Clusters

-Managed Clusters follow their own [Kubernetes version support policy](https://docs.ionos.com/cloud/containers/managed-kubernetes/overview/managed-k8s-schedule).
-Please use the IONOS Cloud DCD or ionosctl CLI to find the versions supported in your cluster's location.

 For more information on Kubernetes version support, see the [Cluster API book](https://cluster-api.sigs.k8s.io/reference/versions.html).

 ## Documentation